tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 ```
 First you have `BaseClass`, which is an abstract class.
 Then Warrior and Wizard inherit BaseClass, and implement different actions in `attack`.
 This looks sensible and follows a textbook intro to OOP.

-OK, you want to update your game (new DLC!).
+After a few months, you want to update your game (new DLC!).
 The Warrior now can block (but cannot heal) and the Wizard can heal (but cannot block).

 ```PHP
 <?php